caocampb/EventCommandCenter/docs/decisions.md

 - Maintained consistent styling with Linear's color system
 - Used clear visual feedback for active filter state

+### 2024-07-12: PDF Document Attachments for Vendors

+### Context
+Event planning involves numerous documents from vendors (contracts, menus, floor plans, etc.) that need to be easily accessible within the application.
+Previously, these documents would be stored externally requiring users to manually organize and access them separately from the application.

+### Decision
+Implement a PDF attachment system for vendor profiles with the following features:
+- Dedicated Supabase storage bucket with appropriate RLS policies
+- Database table tracking document metadata (name, size, type, upload date)
+- Upload component with validation, size limits, and progress feedback
+- Document preview directly in the browser for quick reference
+- Download option for offline access
+- Delete functionality with proper cleanup

+### PDF Experience Decision
+We chose to implement two distinct actions for document interaction:
+1. **Preview**: Uses the browser's built-in PDF renderer to display the document directly in the application without requiring download.
+This is ideal for quick reference.
+2. **Download**: Provides a direct link to the document with proper headers to trigger a download for offline access or sharing.

+This dual-approach balances immediate access needs with offline functionality, improving user workflow efficiency.

+### Reasoning
+Including vendor documents directly within the application creates a more complete planning experience, reduces context switching, and ensures all relevant information is accessible in one place.
+The implementation follows our design principles of progressive disclosure and minimal data entry friction.

+### Implications
+- Users can now access, preview, and download vendor documents without leaving the application
+- Document management is integrated into the vendor profile workflow
+- UI consistently shows document actions on hover, following the Linear-style interaction pattern
+- Storage is properly secured with appropriate access controls

+### Technical Implementation
+- Created `vendor_documents` table with fields for document metadata
+- Set up storage bucket with RLS policies enforcing proper access control
+- Implemented API endpoints for uploading, fetching, and deleting documents
+- Designed UI components for document management with proper error handling

 ## When to Add Entries

 Add entries to this log when you: